What is Amateur Radio?

 In New Zealand, the Ministry of Business, Innovation and

-Employment (Radio Spectrum Management) issues licenses
+Employment (Radio Spectrum Management) issues

 to Radio Hams.
 Once licensed, an amateur can operate radio